Leonard of Mayfair: Career

 Leonard trained many of Britain's leading hairdressers, including; Daniel Galvin, John Frieda, and Nicky Clarke.
 "He was a genius; his work was ahead of its time.
 To this day, many of London’s top stylists owe a debt of gratitude we can never fully repay," Nicky Clarke was quoted as saying.
 Michael Gordon, founder of Bumble & Bumble, remembers him from 1969: "In his heyday Leonard was very handsome, stylish and cool.
 His House of Leonard was a perfect tribute to his style.
 It was a salon like no other in London and Leonard Lewis quietly reigned".
 "Hairdressers are still either ex-Leonard or ex-Sassoon’s," Nicky Clarke was quoted as saying.
 Leonard and Vidal would remain friends, with Vidal once saying, "Without the working ability of Leonard, I might not have reached where I did".

 Leonard's career in film started with Hammer Film Productions, as he often styled Michael Carreras and other members of the Carreras family's hair.
 His first film with director Stanley Kubrick was in 1968 with 2001: A Space Odyssey.
 For A Clockwork Orange, Kubrick wanted actual hair cuts rather than wigs and "forerunners to the punk Mohawk hairstyle, with the sides of the head shaved and the middle part spiked up and brightly coloured."
 Leonard worked on Barry Lyndon and then followed with The Shining.
 Barry Lyndon was highly stylised and required hundreds of intricate wigs.
 Starring Marisa Berenson and Ryan O'Neal, rumours circulated that each wig had its own first-class seat on the plane from London to Dublin.
 He also worked on Kubrick's film Full Metal Jacket.

 He was hair and wig adviser on Doctor Zhivago, Flash Gordon and Ragtime.
 Among the other films Leonard worked are The Boy Friend (1971) starring Twiggy and directed by Ken Russell; Murder on the Orient Express (directed by Sidney Lumet, 1974) as well as The Bounty with Roger Donaldson in 1984.

 Leonard was a judge for two Miss World pageants.

 Personal life

 Lewis married model Ricci Wade.
-They had a son Dominic.
+They had a son.
 In 1980, he married Petra Arzberger, a German heiress.
 They later divorced.
 He died on 30 November 2016.